Where can I get help and advice when making a complaint?

 • attend meetings with them to support them with their complaint.

-Anyone can ask for advocacy support with an NHS complaint by contacting us by the following ways:
+Anyone can ask for advocacy support with an NHS complaint by contacting us in the following ways:

 Helpline: 0300 456 2370